Shashank-M-N/Movie-App-React/README.md

 # Movie App React Project
 This is a simple movie app built using React.
 The main objective of this project is to learn and practice React concepts like components, props, state, and hooks while building a functional app.
-You can view the page [here](https://shashank-m-n.github.io/).
+You can view the page [here, Press home button after u see the page](https://shashank-m-n.github.io/Movie-App-React/).
 (Note: The site might be taken down in the future.)

 ## Features
 - Search for movies using an input field.